 The City has an approved Transportation Systems Plan or TSP.
-(2000-2001 Molalla Transportation Systems Plan).
+(2001 Molalla Transportation Systems Plan).
 The Molalla TSP provides background information, analysis, policies and standards for the various modes of transportation that serve the City's growing population.
 The TSP has been acknowledged for compliance with Goal 12 (Transportation) and the Goal 12 administrative rule (OAR Chapter 660, Division 12) by the Land Conservation and Development Commission.
-The TSP will need to be updated following expansion of the Molalla UGB in 2010-2011.

-Molalla is served by State Highway 211 (designated as Main Street within the City Limits) and State Highway 213, which runs north and south along the western edge of the study area.
+Molalla is served by State Highway 211 (designated as Main Street within the City Limits) and State Highway 213, which runs north and south along the western edge of the city, connecting it to I-205 in Oregon City and I-5 in Salem.
 Highway 211 is the only east/west through street within the City.
 Highway 211 connects with State Highway 26 in Sandy, 40 miles to the northeast, and State Highway 99E in Woodburn, 13 miles west of Molalla.
 There is also an interchange with Interstate 5 in Woodburn.
 Highway 211 is the major traffic carrier between Woodburn and Estacada.